 This post contains affiliate links, which means I might make a small commission if you make a purchase.
 This does not affect your cost.
 Thank you!

-My oldest child recently turned five, which felt like the turning of the page.
+My oldest child recently turned five, which felt like the beginning of the big kid era.
 Frequently, I tell my husband that our oldest seems like a grown man now.
 I know he isn’t really, but I also cannot overstate how awesome his growing independence is.

 At five, we entered the Big Kid Era.
 Okay, maybe we haven’t officially entered it, but the promised land is out there and we have faith that we will locate it one of these days, armed with the manna of our cauliflower crackers.